atrinsarmadi/Metis_Projects/Classification/Project_proposal.md

 I will explore the data to find which features are reasonable to study, and the target value is a binary successful (1) or failed (0) value.
 I will use multiple classification models to evaluate the best model to be used for this prediction and perform some techniques to prepare data for classification models such as feature engineering, regularization, etc.

 ## Tools
-I plan to use sql to perform some of the data cleaning and store the database.
-I will use Python classification packages to build classification models, and Python visualization packages for data visualization.
+I plan to use SQLite to perform some of the data cleaning before storing the database.
+I will use Python classification packages such as Scikit Learn to build classification models, and Python visualization packages such as Seaborn and Matplotlib for data visualization.

 ## MVP Goal
-The MVP goal of this project is to find the best performing supervised classification model based on the recent historical campaigns from 2019 in order to predict success of future kickstarter campaigns.
+The MVP goal of this project is to find the best performing supervised classification model based on the recent historical campaigns from 2021 in order to predict success of future kickstarter campaigns.
 The further goals and visions for this project are discussed at the end of Question section.